jmgarcia83/Singularity-tutorial/INSTANCES.md

 Up to now all of our examples have run Singularity containers in the foreground.
 But what if you want to run a service like a web server or a database in a Singularity container in the background?

 #### lolcow (useless) example
 In Singularity v3.0, you can use the [`instance` command group](https://www.sylabs.io/guides/3.0/user-guide/quick_start.html#interact-with-images) to start and control container instances that run in the background.
-To demonstrate, let's start an instance of our `lolcow.simg` container running in the background.
+To demonstrate, let's start an instance of our `lolcow.sif` container running in the background.

 ```
 $ singularity instance start lolcow.simg cow1